Updated Aug 2026

 Both ApoB and Lp(a) are advanced biomarkers that predict heart disease risk better than traditional cholesterol tests.
 But they measure fundamentally different things.
-Understanding the difference could save your life.
+Understanding the difference between ApoB and Lp(a) could save your life.

 ApoB: a more accurate LDL cholesterol

 Apolipoprotein B, or ApoB, directly counts the number of atherogenic particles in your blood.
-Each particle that can cause heart disease (LDL, VLDL, IDL) contains exactly one ApoB molecule, making it more accurate than LDL cholesterol, which only measures the mass of cholesterol in those particles.
+Each particle that can cause heart disease (LDL, VLDL, IDL) contains exactly one ApoB molecule.
+ApoB is more accurate than LDL cholesterol since LDL measures the mass of cholesterol in those particles, and also misses VLDL and IDL.

 Think of it this way: if LDL cholesterol is like measuring the weight of cars on a highway, ApoB counts the actual number of cars.
 ApoB tells you how many particles are trying to penetrate your artery walls and cause plaque buildup.